Charming places to visit in Indianapolis, Indiana

 Soldiers & Sailors Monument

-Soldiers & Sailors Monument Indianapolis is one of the most famous landmarks in the city.
-This monument was constructed in 1902 and is a symbol of Indianapolis.
-German architect Bruno Schmitz designed it.
+Soldiers & Sailors Monument Indianapolis is one of the city’s most famous landmarks.
+Designed by German architect Bruno Schmitz, it was constructed in 1902 and is a symbol of Indianapolis.

-The monument is made of gray oolitic limestone and is 284 feet six inches tall.
-It is located in the center of Indianapolis’ original Mile Square plat.
+The monument, made of gray oolitic limestone and 284 feet six inches tall, is located in the center of Indianapolis’ original Mile Square plat.

 Indianapolis Soldier's and Sailor's Monument